unxmaal/booterizer/README.md

    __________________  Partitioners found __________________
     bootp():/6.5.30/Overlay/disc1/stand/fx.64
     bootp():/6.5.30/Overlay/disc1/stand/fx.ARCS
 ```

 * Copy and paste that entire line starting with bootp into the PROM (doing this via serial is easier to cut and paste.)
 * Older systems use fx.ARCS (such as Indigos, Indys, and some O2s with R4k CPUs)
 * O2 and newer systems use fx.64
+* NOTE: I really don't understand why, but some PROMs and architectures (e.g. Indy) insist you remove the leading '/' from the path.
+If you get errors or inst otherwise fails, try `bootp():6.5.30/Overlay/disc1/dist`.

 ### Starting the fx Partitioner